dredd-bot/Dredd/partners.md

-This is the message out partners need to publish:
+This is the message out partners need to publish in their #partners (or whatever they call it) channel:

 ```
 Dredd is quite new discord bot that is still under development process.
 His default prefix is **-** or @Dredd and it's made by **Moksej#3335** using **discord.py** library.
 You can have any prefix you want by typing **-prefix [newprefix]**